jdimauro/witch-lights/README.md

 To make this configuration, you will need two PIR enclosures, and two "nopir" enclosures.
 This will space out the sensors and make it so that they trigger at the right times, making the lights chase back and forth between the sensors.

+Please see the second video in the Overview section if you want to see what this configuration looks like in the wild.

-If you want to lengthen the lights, just add another "nopir" enclosure to connect another strip, like so:
+If you want to lengthen the lights, just add another "nopir" enclosure to connect another NeoPixel strip, like so:

     A-------P------N======================N=====================N------------P

 (TODO: scan actual drawing of the configurations)

-Basically, for each installation you build, you will want two PIR sensor enclosures, and one more "nopir" enclosure than the number of NeoPixel strips you want to use.
+Basically, for each installation you build, you will want two PIR sensor enclosures, and one more "nopir" enclosure than the number of NeoPixel strips.

 If you want to make things a bit more complex (why not?), you can space out the neopixel strips with areas of blank conduit, which will lengthen the area you can cover with the lights, like so: